 Don't assume that mentioning your ECs to a personal tutor or lecturer is enough, because it's not.
-Always make sure that your ECs are officially recorded by the university.
-Having to retrospectively claim for extenuating circumstances is very tough so avoid it if you can.
+Ensure that your ECs are officially recorded by the university.
+Having to make retrospective claims for extenuating circumstances is very tough so avoid it if you can.

-Giving a valid excuse for not submitting ECs on time
+Giving valid excuses for not submitting ECs on time